The Internet of Things is Driving our Future

 The Internet of Things Will Be a Net Creator of Jobs

 The Internet of Things will be benefit economies in both product and job creation.
-With the advancement of IoT, some jobs will be lost early on, however, new professions will be generated and .
+With the advancement of IoT, some jobs will be lost early on, however, new professions will be generated.
 This newer field of technology warrants new business strategy, developer skills, IT monitoring, and more.
 Positions will be created to manage new industry problems that develop in the near future.
 Professionals of various skill sets will likely transition to newer IoT-based positions in hopes of a pay raise in this lucrative market.

 The Internet of Things has Revolutionized the Human Experience